daniel-z/jslint-githook/README.md

 This was designed to be used in a developer environment.

-## TO USE
+## TO USE IT

 1. Put jsl file in your git root folder
 2. Rename jslint-githook as pre-commit and move it to the .git/hooks folder in your project

-#### NOTE: if you want to move the jsl file to a different location, just update the variable PathToJslint
+#### NOTE: if you want to move the jsl file to a different location, just update the variable PathToJslint inside jslint-githook file

 ## THIS REPO INCLUDES